ConnorJ75/Module3_Challenge/README.md

 # Module3_Challenge
 Module challenge to create a password generator.
+Using HTML, CSS, and JavaScript to generate a password based on given criteria.